Manny281/100daysofswiftui/README.md

     Today I learned about classes and how they differ from strict.
 I learned how to add initializers and how a deinitializer works.
 The most important thing I learned about classes was how they inherit properties and methods from parent classes.

     The challenge felt pretty simple because I understood the lessons better than I understood the past few days plus I have been looking through apples soft documentation to get a deeper understanding of what I have been learning .
 I will also dig deeper into computer science to get an even deeper understanding of it .
 I put web development on hold and spend up to 8 hours learning swift and practicing code because I am most excited about creating apps and working with iOS.

+Day 13 : Protocols and extensions & checkpoint 8
+    Today I learned about Protocol, extensions, protocol extensions and the basics of how opaque return types work.
+No I have a basic understanding about how protocols and extensions work as well as when and why to use each one .
+The challenge for checkpoint 8 felt easy to complete and I was able to write the code for it fairly quickly.
+After completing each day I usually spend about an hour looking through Apple swift documentation to get a better understanding and even if I don’t remember I will know where I can go to look for specific syntax